Pesonet1/qgis_plugin_base/README.md

 # QGIS Plugin base

-This QGIS plugin base is created with Plugin Builder plugin.
+This QGIS plugin base is heavily based on a plugin that can be created with Plugin Builder plugin.

 [Good source for PyQGIS examples](https://github.com/webgeodatavore/pyqgis-samples)

-## Installation
+## Setup

+### Environment installation & setup

+NOTE: There exists alternative ways to do this.
+However, following ways have been tested.

 Download OSGeo4W network installer and choose Express Desktop install.
 It installs all necessary tools (GDAL, PyQt5, QtDesigner, Python etc.) for QGIS plugin development with QGIS itself.
-After this you can use OSGeo4W shell to access these.
+After this you can use OSGeo4W shell to access these tools.
 Other option is to use Python CLI opened from `C:\OSGeo4W64\bin\python-qgis.bat` script or set `C:\OSGeo4W64\apps\Python37` and `C:\OSGeo4W64\apps\Python37\Scripts` as path variables.
+Another way is to install all of the needed dependencies manually to existing python installation.

 Python pip packages can be installed using e.g. `python-qgis.bat -m pip install` or `C:\OSGeo4W64\apps\Python37\python.exe -m pip install`.
 The last command assumes that you have installed pip for this Python intepreter.

-Another way is to install all of the needed dependencies manually to existing python installation.
+On your desired IDE set you Python interpreter according to the preferred python installation.

+### Plugin installation

 1. Git clone this repository into `C:\Users\%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins` folder or `C:\OSGeo4W64\apps\qgis\python\plugins`
 2. Go to this folder and compile plugin resources with `pyrcc5 -o resources.py resources.qrc`